ellysh/l2bot/README.txt

 1. Launch your Lineage 2 client in window mode (press Alt+Enter to do it) and start game with your character.
 2. Manually resize Lineage 2 client window to full screen with mouse
 3. Login by your cahracter
-4. Start one of scripts from the L2Bot root directory
+4. Start one of scripts from the 'run' directory
 5. Switch focus to the Linegae 2 client window for input receiving
 6. Press Alt+F2 to grab Lineage 2 client window
 7. Press Alt+F3 to start bot